Tenteed/homespaces/README.md

 ## Roadmap (work in progress)

+While this roadmap might seem small, I have more of a personal roadmap towards learning Rust in order to be able to achieve below points.

 The must have section is meant only for Windows - support of other systems is one of nice to haves.

 Must have: